charles-sagayairudhaya-raj/formik-react/README.md

 - Formik (To process form data)
 - YUP (TO build Schema)

-## Working
+##Working
 - Has 2 pages Book and Author
-- Each page have a Option to Perform Delete, Edit and Add new Book or Author
+-Each page have a Option to Perform Delete, Edit and Add new Book or Author
 - Data's will be shown in Form Handled by Formik
 - Added or Updated data will be Validated using YUP
 - once validated the new data will be updated